bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Applications

-Next, we utilize the \textbf{covEffectOR1} function to compute the average covariate effect for a \$10,000 increase in family income on the four categories of educational attainment.
+Next, we utilize the \texttt{covEffectOR1} function to compute the average covariate effect for a \$10,000 increase in family income on the four categories of educational attainment.
 In general, the calculation of average covariate effect requires creation of either one or two new covariate matrices depending whether the covariate is continuous or indicator (binary), respectively.
-If the covariate is continuous (such as family income and lets assume this is the $l$th variable), then a modified covariate matrix is created by adding \$10,000 to each observation of family income.
-This is our \texttt{xMod2} in the code snippet below and corresponds to the notation $x_{i,l}^{b}$ for $i=1,\cdots,n$ in Subsection~\ref{subsec:SimDataORI}.
-While the matrix \texttt{xMod1} (in the code below) is simply the covariate or design matrix \texttt{xMat} (no change here) and so with reference to Subsection~\ref{subsec:SimDataORI}, $x_{i,l}^{a} = x_{i,l}$ for $i=1,\cdots,n$.
-When the covariate of interest is an indicator variable, then the \texttt{xMod1} requires modification as explained in the tax policy application.
+Since income is a continuous variable, a modified covariate matrix is created by adding \$10,000 to each observation of family income.
+This is \texttt{xMod2} in the code below and the increased income variable corresponds to \(x_{i,l}^{b}\) for \(i=1,\cdots,n\) in \hyperlink{subsec:SimDataORI}{Section 4.1}.
+The second covariate matrix \texttt{xMod1} (in the code below) is simply the covariate or design matrix \texttt{xMat}; so with reference to \hyperlink{subsec:SimDataORI}{Section 4.1}, \(x_{i,l}^{a} = x_{i,l}\) for \(i=1,\cdots,n\).
+When the covariate of interest is an indicator variable, then \texttt{xMod1} also requires modification as illustrated in the tax policy application.

-We then call the \textbf{covEffectOR1} function and supply the inputs to get the results.
+We now call the \texttt{covEffectOR1} function and supply the inputs to get the results.